seansund/toolkit-charts/README.md

-# Catalyst charts
+# Toolkit helm repository

-A collection of helm charts used by the catalyst artifacts
+A helm repository containing a collection of helm charts provide and used by the Cloud-Native Toolkit

+The metadata for the helm chart can be found here [index.yaml](./index.yaml)